Sidduri2025/RehabEdge/README.md

 As a doctor, I want to see a patient's exercise history so that I can check recovery progress.

-Acceptance: A web or mobile dashboard shows weekly score trends.
+Acceptance: A web or mobile dashboard shows weekly score trend.